 Genetic Causes of B12 Deficiency

-If the genes responsible for B12 metabolism are affected, absorption of B12 could be hampered.
-Eight such genes have been identified so far:
+There are also genetic causes.
+If genes responsible for B12 metabolism were affected, absorption of B12 could be hampered.
+Eight such genes have been found so far:

 To function as a cofactor, B12 must be metabolised through a complex pathway that modifies its structure and takes it through subcellular compartments of the cell.
 Through the study of inherited disorders of vitamin B12 utilisation, the genes for eight complementation groups have been identified, leading to the determination of the general structure of vitamin B12 processing and providing methods for carrier testing, prenatal diagnosis and approaches to treatment.Genetic disorders of vitamin B12 metabolism: eight complementation groups – eight genes

 Mutations in genes encoding endocytic receptors involved in the ileal absorption and cellular uptake of cobalamin have been recently uncovered and explain, at least in part, the hereditary component of megaloblastic anemia.An update on cobalamin deficiency in adults

 Examples would be babies born with congenital pernicious anemia, in which their bodies can’t produce the intrinsic factor they need to absorb B12.
 This is an inherited disorder with disastrous outcomes if not treated with B12 shots immediately.
 Other disorders would be hereditary TC-II deficiency, or Imerslund–Gräsbeck syndrome.